How do you determine what you read next though? ~Seth Oberst

 I wished to learn how to best help him with his wrist pain.
 To meet this, goal, I structured a wrist-oriented “learning block.”

 Primary exercises are your big compound lifts.
-Think squats, deadlifts, bench press, etc. These moves work multiple muscle groups and are the most taxing.
+Think squats, deadlifts, bench press, etc. These moves work for multiple muscle groups and are the most taxing.

 The primary learning exercise should garner the most attention and provide the most results.
 For me, this is books.

-I know I will be jailed by the #EBPPolice, but books typically provide a broader overview on topics than research articles, and are often more digestible to read.
+I know I will be jailed by the #EBPPolice, but books typically provide a broader overview on topics than research articles and are often more digestible to read.
 One good book can give you both practical application and relevant science.
 It’s hard to find that in a research study lucky enough to survive your appraisal.

 For my problem, I found a solid hand and wrist rehabilitation book which satisfied this principle.